- In Canada, strict regulations spell out how all milk is tested to verify there is no trace of antibiotics – and that's just the beginning

 The milk of individual cows is regularly tested in Canada to assess the cow’s health and the quality of her milk.
 Analyses are conducted by firms like Lactanet.
 On average, a cow’s milk is tested 6 times per year.
 This means over 6 million tests are performed on Canadian farms annually, just so farmers can verify the health status of their cows and the quality of their milk!

 6. Prevention is top of mind for Canadian dairy farmers.

 The proAction initiative orients our dairy farmers to work with a preventative mindset approach in their work at the farm.

 Farmers must prove they take the necessary precautions to prevent accidental contamination of milk on the farm.
 To prevent the occurrence of antibiotic residues in the bulk tank, farmers must have proper treatment protocols in place, physically identify animals who have been treated with antibiotics, and keep accurate records – all of which helps prevent tainted milk from being accidentally mixed into the rest of the milk.
-Farmers can even use ‘home kits’ to verify the milk of a cow and ensure she has metabolized an antibiotic, so that there is no residue left in her milk.
+Farmers can even use ‘home tests’ to verify the milk of a cow and ensure she has metabolized an antibiotic, and that there is no residue left in her milk.

 7. Canadian dairy cows are served food that’s for cows – not antibiotics.

 Canadian dairy farmers ensure their cows get the feed they need and nothing they don’t.
 Dairy cows only get antibiotics if they get sick.
 Farmers cannot administer a general treatment to the entire herd.
 Additionally, by keeping the barn in tiptop condition, ensuring feed is carefully handled, and that everything is properly labelled and stored, Canadian farmers see to it that their cows get only the nutrition they need to lead a happy, healthy life.